grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "And then what?
 Fucking back the whole way out to the main channel?
 It's not like there's room to fucking turn around here."

 "If we have to do that, we can," said Hemi, trying to calm the situation.
-"But Sir Chester pointed out we probably have some water in the main ballast and trim tanks we can blow out.
+"But Sir Trelew pointed out we probably have some water in the main ballast and trim tanks we can blow out.
 If we can get the boat up even half a meter or so, we might be able to clear the silt bar."

 "Fuck," said Percy as the _Prospect_ slowly reversed, stirring the water behind them and pushing it forward along the hull.
 It washed outwards and under the nearby huts on either side where people had realized something was amiss and come out to the platforms in front of their homes to watch.